Track Days / Club Racing · Workflow guide

 A typical Saturday track day with mixed participants

 You arrive at the track at 7 AM.
-The organizer sends you a spreadsheet at 7:30 AM with 35 drivers and assigned numbers.
-By noon, you've shot four sessions across three run groups.
-You have 1,100 photos.
-The track day ends at 3 PM.
-You import into Photo Mechanic and cull to 650 keepers by 3:30 PM.
-RaceTagger processes them in 8 minutes.
-You review the flagged set (15-20 photos, mostly unclear numbers or road cars with no number).
-You consult the pit board photo and the participant list, manually correct 5 photos, and mark the 3 road cars by vehicle appearance.
-By 4:15 PM, you're importing to Lightroom.
-You edit for 90 minutes, organizing by driver name.
-By 6 PM, emails go out to all 35 drivers with links to their individual galleries.
-By 8 PM, 12 customers have purchased prints and digital downloads.
+The organizer sends you a spreadsheet with 35 drivers and assigned numbers, which you import into RaceTagger as your roster.
+By early afternoon you've shot four sessions across three run groups and have over a thousand photos.
+The track day ends mid-afternoon.
+You import into Photo Mechanic, cull to your keepers, and run RaceTagger as a batch while you step away.
+When it finishes, the readable cars are tagged with driver names and car numbers pulled from your list.
+You review only the flagged set — mostly unclear numbers and the road cars with no number — consult your pit board photo and the participant list, correct a handful of frames, and mark the road cars by vehicle appearance.
+From there you move into Lightroom, organize galleries by driver name, and send each driver a link to their own gallery.
+Customers start buying prints and digital downloads the same evening.

-You deliver same-day when everyone else delivers next Monday.
-Referrals flow in.
-One customer tags another in a post — your reputation spreads through the track day community.
+You deliver same-day while everyone else delivers next week, and the only frames you touched by hand were the ones RaceTagger wasn't sure about.
+Referrals flow in as customers tag each other in posts — your reputation spreads through the track day community.

 Try RaceTagger on your next track day